 Nick in Grimm.
 Despite his more brutal and merciless ancestors, Nick himself is a fairly reasonable Grimm who follows within the law of what a good police officer would do, including having Wesen friends/allies.
 However, he begins to use his reputation as a Grimm to terrify several Wesen into giving him the information he needs and will shoot to kill to protect himself or someone else.

 Faith of both shows has matured into this.
 A seriously nice girl, caring, and points out Even Evil Has Loved Ones.
 She's also up for maiming and killing human and demon alike, even her deadbeat father.
+In season nine after slicing off the arm of a gun toting gangster, then burning drug dealers alive she brings up the proper arrangements for their bereaved families.
 Even when she was introduced she proved to have what it takes: aside from being genuinely nice she would say a dumped Buffy is a good Buffy (because of how aggressive a fighter she was after Scott dumped her) before sabotaging Scott's future conquests on Buffy's behalf, then lending a kind ear to a pissed Xander before going behind Buffy's back to kill Angel, since for all Faith knew he was still capable of being the grand master villain of the series.